-and is properly seated.
+- 8. Set the swing arm over the column top (P/N 5655) and align it approximately square with the mill base and in about the center of its travel.
+Make sure the swing arm properly registers on the flats of the column top and is properly seated.
 While still holding the swing arm unit in place, set the hold-down washer (P/N 5620) over the end of the pin.
-Put a flange nut on the end of the pin and tighten it against the holddown washer firmly to lock the swing arm in place.
+Put a flange nut on the end of the pin and tighten it against the hold-down washer firmly to lock the swing arm in place. - 9.
+Place the column adjustment block (P/N 5635) on top of the swing arm and attach it with two 10-32 x 5/8" socket head cap screws at both ends.
+Adjust the 1-1/2" long center bolt so that it is just touching the flat in the bottom of the relieved section in the top of the pivot knuckle when the head is at a 90° position.
+Final adjustment will be made after the head is "indicated in" in instructions that follow.

-- Place the column adjustment block (P/N 5635) on top 7. of the swing arm and attach it with two 10-32 x 5/8" socket head cap screws at both ends.
-Adjust the 1" long center bolt so that it is just touching the flat in the bottom of the relieved section in the top of the pivot knuckle when the head is at a 90° position.
-Final adjustment will be made after the head is "indicated in" in the instructions that follow.
-(NOTE: If you remove the column adjustment block to accommodate a backward tilt movement of the column, make sure you replace it when returning the column to an upright position.
-The adjustment bolt not only helps you locate the 90° position, it also helps assure that the bed assembly cannot accidentally swing down and dent the mill table if the flange nut is loosened.) - 9.
-Reinstall the headstock/motor/speed control unit onto the milling column saddle.
+NOTE: If you remove the column adjustment block to accommodate a backward tilt movement of the column, make sure you replace it when returning the column to an upright position.
+The adjustment bolt not only helps you locate the 90° position, it also helps assure that the bed assembly cannot accidentally swing down and dent the mill table if the flange nut is loosened.

+10. Reinstall the headstock/motor/speed control unit onto the mill saddle.

-The milling column is now ready to be positioned for use if you will be doing angled operations or ready to be squared up if you will be milling square parts.
-The following instructions will explain the steps used to "indicate in" the head of the milling column so it will be square to the table.
-Although the illustrations show the Model 2000 mill, the same procedures are used to indicate in the column on a lathe.
+The mill is now ready to be positioned for use if you will be doing angled operations or ready to be squared up if you will be milling square parts.
+The following instructions will explain the steps used to "indicate in" the head of the mill so it will be square to the table.